-- 10.6.2 The loads from the suspension members and wheel bearings must individually and entirely be carried by the suspension upright.
+10.6.2 The loads from the suspension members and wheel bearings must individually and entirely be carried by the suspension upright.
 Exceptionally up to three suspension members may be connected together by titanium, aluminium alloy or steel components before their load is passed into the upright.
-Any such components are in any case considered to be part of the upright assembly. - 10.6.3 No part of the upright assembly may be inboard of $Y_W=0$ . - 10.6.4 The suspension uprights may only be made from UNS A92014, UNS A92618, UNS A97075 or EN/AA 7022 aluminium alloys.
+Any such components are in any case considered to be part of the upright assembly.

+- 10.6.3 No part of the upright assembly may be inboard of $Y_W=0$ except for parts solely for the attachment and fixing of a suspension member outboard attachment point, conforming to Article 10.3.4 (a) to (c), to the upright which may encroach no more inboard than a sphere of radius 25mm about the attachment point. - 10.6.4 The suspension uprights may only be made from UNS A92014, UNS A92618, UNS A97075 or EN/AA 7022 aluminium alloys.